 On 10 December, Gustav Husak enthroned the new coalition that would take over the interim government.
-It illustrates an unprecedented diversity in the political landscape, bringing together fiaures from wide range of а backarounds.
-Although this Velvet Revolution was supported by the people, it was facilitated by the commitment of intelligentsia. which was established during the transition.
+It illustrates an unprecedented diversity in the political landscape, bringing together fiaures from а wide range backgrounds.
+Although this Velvet Revolution was supported by the people, it was facilitated by the commitment of intelliaentsia. which was the established during the transition.
 This ensured a peaceful interim without the need for a purge.